-The boundary study criteria contained in the National Park Service Management Policies states that "The National Park Service will conduct studies of potential boundary adjustments and may recommend boundary revisions to include significant resources or opportunities for public enjoyment related to the purpose of the park."
+The boundary study criteria contained in the National Park Service Management Policies (chapter 2:8) states that "The National Park Service will conduct studies of potential boundary adjustments and may recommend boundary revisions to include significant resources or opportunities for public enjoyment related to the purposes of the park, to address operational and management issues such as access and boundary identification by topographic or other natural features or roads, and to protect park resources critical to fulfilling the park's purposes.
+The latter two criteria are not applicable to this study since there was not a situation where there was a related issue.
+Primary justification for expanding the boundary would be to include significant resources and opportunities for public enjoyment related to the purpose of the park."